Hearing Conservation Program

 Baseline audiograms shall be performed within six months of an employee's first exposure at or above the action level.
 Employees shall wear hearing protection devices any time they are going to be exposed to workplace noise at or above the action level until a baseline audiogram is obtained.

-Audiometric evaluations shall be made available at no cost to all Indiana University employees whose exposure equals or exceeds an 8-hour TWA of 85 dB.
+Audiometric evaluations shall be made available at no cost to all Indiana University employees whose exposure equals or exceeds tje action level.
 Prior to the audiogram, employees shall be informed to avoid high levels of non-occupational noise exposure during the 14-hour period immediately preceding the audiometric examination.

-Audiograms shall be performed at least annually after obtaining the baseline audiogram for each employee exposed at or above the 8-hour TWA of 85 dB.
+Audiograms shall be performed at least annually after obtaining the baseline audiogram for each employee exposed at or above the action level.
 Each employee's annual audiogram shall be compared to his/her baseline audiogram to determine if the audiogram is valid and if a standard threshold shift has occurred.
 If the annual audiogram shows that an employee has suffered a standard threshold shift, the employee may obtain a retest within 30 days and the retest results may be considered the annual audiogram.
 If a comparison of the annual audiogram retest to the baseline confirms a standard threshold shift, the employee shall be informed of this in writing within 21 days of the determination.

 All audiometric tests and equipment calibration shall be performed in accordance with the criteria established by "OSHA's Occupational Noise Exposure" Standard 29 CFR 1910.95.